aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/40_Deploy_Workload/2_Checkin_vault_single_node_tf_template.md

 ```

-Now we will add our terraform code to the terraform cloud workspace via Gitlab
+Now we will add our Terraform code to the Terraform Cloud workspace via Gitlab

 {{% notice info %}}